This page explains the different types of caching, including when to use them.

 When modifying dynamic websites, use a low TTL because content updates are more frequent.

-Purging your cache means that you control when the content is removed from the cache rather than wait for the preset cache expire time on the server.
+Purging your cache means that you control when the content is removed from the cache rather than wait for the preset cache to expire on the server.

 When to purge the cache for a website: